Intrenion/Milcraft/doctrine/fighting-talk.md

 ## Practice 34: Explain defense costs through specific risks

 **Problem**
-Defense spending is visible while the security it provides is difficult to prove.
+Defense spending is visible, while the security it provides is difficult to prove.

 **Action**
 Connect each major defense cost to a clear risk and capability.

 **Outcome**
-Public debate will better understand what the spending is meant to protect.
+Public debate will help us better understand what the spending is meant to protect.

 Chapter: Security and Insecurity - Defense Costs Are Certain, but Security Benefits Are Uncertain and Arguable